guardian/source/src/core/components/accordion/README.md

 ### How to use

-For context and visual guides relating to usage see the [Source Design System website](https://www.theguardian.design/2a1e5182b/p/38c5aa-accordion).
+For context and visual guides relating to accordion usage see the [Source Design System website](https://www.theguardian.design/2a1e5182b/p/38c5aa-accordion).